Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUG #58 (Alban): The cancel of the edition with the right click mouse button doesn't work under Mono

 Bug fixed in 1.9.0.0:
+- NEW FEATURE (Alban): Support local Connection Type file in order to facilitate the deployment of packages (now you can add a "config" sub folder inside a part category folder, and add a ConnectionTypeList.xml file inside in order to define the connections of your package)
 - BUG (Ludo): If we write an empty description in a part xml file (without language tags, just <Description></Description>) the the connection points of the parts disappears.